What the forum is for

 The Breast Cancer Care forum is a place where people affected by breast cancer can find information and support.

 Who is allowed to register (join the forum)

 The forum is aimed at people who are affected by breast cancer.
 However, other people are allowed to register, as long as their posts remain relevant to the issues.

-Our community guidelines
+Our forum guidelines

-1) Be kind to each other
+1) Be kind to each other.

 Many people using the forum are going through difficult times.
 A few words of kindness can go a long way.
 Be especially nice to new posters – it can be very nerve-wracking to post on the forum for the first time.

 Give each other the benefit of the doubt: it can be very easy to misinterpret other people’s comments, especially when read or written in haste.
 Sarcasm and humour are particularly easy to misunderstand.

 Please don’t post comments just to annoy or inflame other users.

 A wide range of people with very different experiences use the forum.
 Differences and debate are very welcome, but this is no place for personal attacks.
 Please make your points politely and respectfully.
 Equally, be prepared for people to disagree with you and try not to take it as a personal attack when it is not meant that way.